 The Benefits of a Medicare Supplement Plan K or L

-- You have reasonable copayments, which are similar to those of typical Medicare Advantage plans.
+- You have reasonable out-of-pocket costs when you need medical care, similar to typical Medicare Advantage plans.

-- Your maximum out-of-pocket expense for Medicare-covered deductibles and copayments is limited.
-For 2019, it is $5,560 with Plan K. That compares favorably to the yearly maximum out-of-pocket costs of typical Medicare Advantage plans, which max out at $6,700.
+- Your maximum out-of-pocket expense for Medicare-covered deductibles and coinsurance is limited.
+For 2020, it is $5,880 with Plan K and $2,940 with Plan L. The yearly maximum out-of-pocket costs of Medicare Advantage plans are federally required not to exceed $6,700, but the limit is around $5,000 on average.

 Interested?
 Here Are Your Out-Of-Pocket Costs with Plan K and L